ganeshbelgur/rosary/README.md

 ```

 ### Cleaning the build
-The clean process just recursively removes the `$(TOP_LEVEL_BUILD_DIR)` directory where all the objects and executables were placed during the build process.
+The clean process just removes all the `$(MODULES_DIR)` directories or scene build directories where all the objects and executables of Rosary were initially placed.
-NOTE: Currently this deletes even the thirdparty dependecies which is not right.
-It will be eventually fixed.
-Use the `build_dependencies.sh` again for now to rebuild all dependencies.
+**NOTE**: For a fresh build of the third party dependencies, remove the complete `/bin` folder and run the `build_dependencies.sh` script again.
 ```
 make clean
 ```